-In this paper we take a new approach.
+In this paper we adopt a new approach based on taking into account the presence of a time-varying equity premium.
 We examine whether an explanation both for the different results concerning the relation between the mean return and the volatility of returns, and for the finding of asymmetries in the conditional variance, is that a more general theory of asset pricing than CAPM is required.
-The theory we propose admits the influence of the business cycle on returns, and does so in an asymmetric manner and in a way that satisfies the condition of no-arbitrage.
+The theory we propose admits the influence of the business cycle on returns, and allows this to be asymmetric, whilst satisfying the condition of no-arbitrage.